IBM/openapi-to-graphql/README.md

 ## Development
-OASGraph uses Facebook's [Flow](https://www.flow.org) static type checking system.
+OASGraph is written in [TypeScript](http://www.typescriptlang.org/).
 All source code is contained in the `src` folder.
 Use `npm run build` or `npm test` to transpile the source files into the final library in the `lib` folder.
 Entry-point for the library is `index.js` in `lib`.

 ## Similar projects